 If you don’t adhere to all three of these requirements, the leasing or finance company will charge you some pretty harsh penalty fees.
 You may be able to dispute some of them, but others are simply not negotiable and you could be obliged to cough up hundreds or even thousands of pounds to settle the bill.

 Today we’ll look at how you can avoid these costs.
-Car leasing broker LeaseCar UK has compiled a list of the most common mistakes drivers make that can lead to them being hit hard by their lenders.
+Here’s a list of our top tips to avoid being hit hard by your car finance lender.

 You may also like: